Aggai (bishop): Sources

-Brief accounts of the life of Aggai are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (floruit 1280) and in the ecclesiastical histories of the Nestorian writers Mari (twelfth-century), Amr (14th-century) and Sliba (14th-century).
+Brief accounts of the life of Aggai are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (floruit 1280) and in the ecclesiastical histories of the Nestorian writers Mari ibn Suleiman (twelfth-century), ʿAmr (14th-century) and Sliba (14th-century).
 These accounts differ slightly, and these minor differences are of significance for scholars interested in tracing the various stages in the development of the legend.

 Life of Aggai

 The following account of the life of Aggai is given by Bar Hebraeus:

 After Addai the preacher of the gospel, his disciple Aggai.
 This man used to weave Chinese cloth for Abgar, and after the death of his master Addai fled into the East.
 He began to preach throughout Persia, Assyria, Armenia, Media, Babylonia and in the region of Khuzistan and among the Geles, right up to the borders of India.
 Then he returned to Edessa, as he was afraid that the faith there might decline, because of the native superstition of Abgar's son, who had succeeded him as king.
 When he reached Edessa, Abgar's son ordered him to weave Chinese cloth for him as he used to do for his father.
 Aggai replied to him, 'When my master was feeding the flock of Christ, I used to work for your father.
 But now the work of feeding has descended to me, and I cannot follow another trade.'
 The native ruler was angry at his words, and killed him by breaking his leg bones.

-According to another tradition, Aggai is said to have been murdered in church by one of the sons of King Abgar V of Edessa.
+According to The Teaching of Addai, Aggai was ordained by Addai to be a bishop of Edessa.
+Aggai is said to have been murdered in church by one of the sons of King Abgar V of Edessa.
 Shortly before his death, Aggai is reported to have appointed Palut as his successor.